 Jesus' estimate did not agree and their opinions of their holiness.

 I Honor My Father

 The last part of this study focuses on the claims Jesus makes regarding Himself, and the weakness of the opposing claims.

 VERSE 48: "The Jews answered him, Aren't we right in saying that you are a Samaritan and demon possessed?"

-Jesus' association with the Samaritans did not set well with His Jerusalem audience.
+Jesus' Jerusalem audience did not like His association with the Samaritans.
 The Samaritans not only insulted the Jewish temple; but challenged the Jews' claim to be the exclusive Children of Abraham.